What is a sitemap?

 Having a well planned and executed sitemap solution for your migration will result in faster indexing of your new urls and a much less frustrating experience.

-It should be noted that Sitemaps are helpful to have for a HTTPS switch, but not necessary.
+It should be noted that Sitemaps are helpful to a HTTPS switch, but not necessary.
 If you have a smaller site that is easy to understand you may not need a sitemap at all.

 Determine if you have a site map